 This a thought process I learned when my agency went through the Entrepreneurial Operating System (EOS).

-In this process, you write out all the projects you are working on.
+In this process, you write out all the projects you are working to complete.
 You keep the projects or ideas that have the best chance for success.
-You kill projects that are impractical or don’t fit your plans.
+You kill projects that are impractical or don't fit your plans.
 And you combine or merge like ideas together.

 You can apply this same reasoning to cleaning up your Google Analytics account.